 Dr. Jiliang Tang joined Michigan State University as an Assistant Professor in 2016.
 Dr.Tang has a strong background in data mining and machine learning including model robustness, multiple source learning, feature learning, and network embedding.
 He was the recipient of the Best Paper award in ASONAM2018, the Best Student Paper in WSDM2018, the Best Paper Award in KDD2016, the runner up of the Best KDD Dissertation Award in 2015, Dean’s Dissertation Award, the 2014 ASU President Award for Innovation and the best paper shortlist of WSDM2013.
 Dr. Tang led a team building the well-received feature learning project, which is recognized as “5 Machine Learning Projects You Can No Longer Overlook”.
 Dr. Tang has filed more than 10 patents and published more than 100 papers in highly ranked journals and top conference proceedings, which received thousands of citations with h-index 38 and extensive media coverage.

-Darnell Leatherwood is currently completing a Ph.D. at the University of Chicago School of Social Service Administration.
-A quantitatively trained interdisciplinary social scientist, his research interests include education, social inequality/policy, and identity formation.
+Darnell Leatherwood is a quantitatively trained interdisciplinary social scientist.
+His research interests include education, social policy, and identity formation.
 Darnell is a recent recipient of the Certificate in Education Sciences from the Department of Education Institute of Education Sciences Predoctoral Fellowship Program through the University of Chicago Committee on Education, was awarded the 2020 Allison Davis Research Award through the University of Chicago Division of the Social Sciences, and was named to the Chicago Scholars 35 under 35 list for 2020.
-He is also an Illinois Board of Higher Education Fellow.
+He is also a former Illinois Board of Higher Education Fellow.
 Darnell currently serves as a Young Scholar on The Journal of Negro Education Editorial/Advisory Board out of Howard University in Washington DC, on the Advisory Board of the Chicago State University College of Education, and was coordinator/chair of the Workshop on Education at the University of Chicago from 2016-2018.
-He holds a M.A. in the Social Sciences from the University of Chicago and a B.S. from the College of Business at the University of Illinois at Urbana-Champaign.
+Darnell earned a Ph.D. in Social Policy and Education from the University of Chicago in 2021, a M.A. in the Social Sciences from the University of Chicago, and a B.S. from the College of Business at the University of Illinois at Urbana-Champaign.
 To learn more about Darnell and his work follow him on IG @therealdarnellleatherwood and LinkedIn.